earthbucks/earthbucks/docs/prompt.md

 ago, but to retain the spirit of Satoshi by doing what we believe Satoshi would have done in 2024.

-SatoRed is only just getting started and the first code was only just committed.
-Please follow @satored_com (http://satored.com) to subscribe to our channels and stay up-to-date. #BitcoinFTW #SatoRed #SatoshisRedemption
+EarthBucks is only just getting started and the first code was only just committed.
+Please follow @earthbucks_com (http://earthbucks.com) to subscribe to our channels and stay up-to-date.

-We are all Satoshi Nakamoto. #WeAreAllSatoshi

-Satoshi Nakamoto
+Ryan X. Charles

 ---

-Blake3 and Big Endian
+### Blake3 and Big Endian

 March 28, 2024